anltnmse60906/ADA-Restaurant-Booking-System/web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Coding Style:

+Formatting:

+1. 2 Spaces for indentation

+2. 80 characters per line

+3. Use single quotes

+4. Opening braces go on the same line

+5. Declare one variable per var statement

+Naming Conventions:

+6. Use lowerCamelCase for variables, properties and function names

+7. Use UpperCamelCase for class names

+8. Use Uppercase for constants

+9. Use the === operator

+10. Use multi-line ternary operator